Configuration via web interface

 Click Apply.

-# Configuring an HTTPS Connection
+Configuring HTTPS Connection

 Download a private key file in .key format.